Yo3110/Power-BI-Tableau-Projects/README.md

 **Description**:

-**Dashboard Creation**: Identify the KPIs, design an intuitive and visually appealing dashboard, add interactive visualizations and filtering capabilities to allow users to explore the data at various levels of granularity
+_**Dashboard Creation:**_ Identify the KPIs, design an intuitive and visually appealing dashboard, add interactive visualizations and filtering capabilities to allow users to explore the data at various levels of granularity

-**Data Analysis**: Provide valuable insights to business entities regarding the effectiveness of their sales strategies through visualization and charts
+_**Data Analysis:**_ Provide valuable insights to business entities regarding the effectiveness of their sales strategies through visualization and charts

-**Sales Forecasting**: Leverage historic data and apply time series generate sales forecasts for next 15 days
+_**Sales Forecasting:**_ Leverage historic data and apply time series generate sales forecasts for next 15 days

-**Actionable Insights and Recommendations**: End goal is to share valuable insights and actionable information that can drive strategic decision-making support the supermarket's goals for growth, efficiency and customer satisfaction
+_**Actionable Insights and Recommendations:**_ End goal is to share valuable insights and actionable information that can drive strategic decision-making support the supermarket's goals for growth, efficiency and customer satisfaction

 Technology: Microsoft Power BI